 Check the working rate and recent user comments before downloading

 The interface displays a working rate percentage on every listing.
 A working rate above 75% with recent user comments confirming successful feature activation within the past 7 days indicates a functional mod.
+A working rate below 50%, or comments describing missing features after the most recent game update, means the mod is broken and waiting on the creator to recompile it.

 What causes the App Not Installed and Parse Error messages in HappyMod?